Azure/relational-infrastructure/README.md

 | `private_ip_allocation` | Optional; defines IP assignment: `Static` or `Dynamic`.
 Defaults to `Dynamic`. |
 | `enable_accelerated_networking` | Optional; if `true`, enables accelerated networking for better performance.
 Defaults to `true`. |

+Got it—thanks for the heads-up on the CSG being an Excel workbook from Epic.
+I’ll keep the docs clean and avoid mentioning the parsing plans, focusing instead on the separation of `virtual_machine_set_specs` as a deliberate design choice influenced by Epic’s needs, without tying it to future automation.
+The variable’s standalone nature makes sense now—it’s built to handle Epic’s detailed specs while staying flexible for others.
+I’ll adjust the descriptions to reflect this, keeping the Epic influence as a design driver, not a specific process.

+Here’s the updated Markdown:

 ### Virtual Machine Set Specs

 > Terraform variable: `var.virtual_machine_set_specs`

-The `virtual_machine_set_specs` table provides detailed sizing and storage specs for each VM set defined in `virtual_machine_sets`, sharing a one-to-one relationship via a common key.
-Tailored for Epic on Azure, it draws from the "Cloud Specifications Guide," a bill of materials auto-parsed into Terraform inputs for VM count, SKU, and disk configurations.
-Paired with `virtual_machine_sets` and `virtual_machine_set_zone_distribution` (for custom zone overrides), it ensures precise deployments.
-In the ERD, `virtual_machine_set_specs` links one-to-one with `virtual_machine_sets`, defining the hardware backbone for each set.
+The `virtual_machine_set_specs` table defines the sizing and storage specs for each VM set in `virtual_machine_sets`, linked one-to-one by a shared key.
+Crafted with flexibility for any Azure deployment, its design draws inspiration from Epic on Azure’s detailed VM and disk requirements, ensuring precision across use cases.
+It pairs with `virtual_machine_sets` and `virtual_machine_set_zone_distribution` (for custom zone adjustments) to complete the VM setup.
+In the ERD, `virtual_machine_set_specs` connects one-to-one with `virtual_machine_sets`, anchoring compute and storage details.

 ```hcl
 virtual_machine_set_specs = {